chunhelilab/DRL/README.md

 # DRL
 DRL (Dimension Reduction of Landscape) is an approach to  reduce the dimensionality of a high-dimensional landscape.
-This is a matlab implementation of DRL.
+This is a matlab implementation of DRL approach on a mouse embryonic stem cell (MESC) network.
+This network includes 26 interactions (regulations) and 15 components (12 genes and 3 signals).

 #####
 MESC.m is the ODEs of the MESC model;